You will have a specific budget to stick to as a student but with a few helpful hints and tips you can make your money go a long way.

 Everyone will have to purchase some food and household goods.
 If you've never lived away from home before, you will have to think about buying toothpaste, toilet paper, bin bags and cooking oil as well as food.

-As a guide, students are advised to budget £50 a week for a single person to include food and household goods.
+As a guide, students are advised to budget at least £50 a week for a single person to include food and household goods.